fagiani/shellstack/README.md

 Although you can use ShellStack's files separately, it has some pre cooked recipes to expedite server setup.
 Currently there are basically three recipes:

 * basic - installs a current and secure basic box with some essential packages on it
-* wordpress - install a production ready WP environment for users that have heavy traffic needs (wip)
+* wordpress - install a production ready WP environment for users that have heavy traffic needs
-* rails - installs a Ruby on Rails ready box based on Basic with production ready capabilities (wip)
+* rails - installs a Ruby on Rails ready box based on Basic with production ready capabilities

 Usage
 -----